Cancer - prostate; Biopsy - prostate; Prostate biopsy; Gleason score

-American Urological Association Education and Research, Inc. website.
+American Urological Association website.
 PSA testing for the pretreatment staging and posttreatment management of prostate cancer: 2013 Revision of 2009 Best Practice Statement.

 National Cancer Institute website.
-Prostate cencer treatment (PDQ) – health professional version.
+Prostate cancer treatment (PDQ) health professional version.

 Stephenson AJ, Klein EA.
 Epidemiology, etiology, and prevention of prostate cancer.
 In: Wein AJ, Kavoussi LR, Partin AW, Peters CA, eds.
 Campbell-Walsh Urology.
 11th ed.
 Philadelphia, PA: Elsevier; 2016:chap 107.